• Skip to primary navigation

 keto muffins in a muffin tin

-These delicious Keto almond flour muffins taste just like a vanilla cupcake!
-They are low carb and super healthy with only 3 net carbs.
+These delicious almond flour muffins taste just like a vanilla cupcake!
+They are low carb with only 3 net carbs.
 I also provide instructions for chocolate chip and blueberry muffins.
-Try these keto muffins for your next breakfast meal prep.
+Try these delicious muffins for your next breakfast meal prep.

 Course: Breakfast, Dessert